Past-release archive of Microsoft Cloud App Security

 - The custom log parser was improved to support log formats by separating the setting of time and date and to give you the option to set timestamp.

 - Cloud App Security now includes support for the Microsoft Power BI activities that are supported in the Office 365 audit log.
 This feature is being rolled out gradually.
-Note that you need to enable this functionality in the Power BI portal.
+You need to enable this functionality in the Power BI portal.

 - In activity policies, you can now set notify and suspend actions to be taken on the user across all connected apps.
 For example, you can set a policy to always notify the user's manager and suspend the user immediately whenever the user has multiple failed logins in any connected app.